AntoineKneib/CrohnBOOST/README.md

 - T2 HASTE sequences

 > 💡 The tool performs best when the intestinal wall appears relatively hyperintense compared to the lumen.
-> In HASTE sequences, lesions may appear darker, but segmentation remains possible with proper parameter tuning.
+> In HASTE sequences, lesions may appear darker, but segmentation remains possible.

 ---